acteng/update-your-capital-schemes/docs/maintenance.md

 ## Upgrading GitHub Actions

-Upgrade all workflow actions in `.github/workflows`:
+Upgrade all workflows in `.github/workflows`:

 1. Upgrade each action to its latest major version, e.g. for `actions/setup-python` see [actions/setup-python](https://github.com/actions/setup-python/releases)

+1. Upgrade [runner images](https://github.com/actions/runner-images) to their latest version